JonathanCrider/encrypt-decrypt/README.md

 ## Future Improvements

-This script was written on MacOS running zsh, so you may need to modify the code to run in your specific environment.

 In the future, I plan to

 - Add compatibility support for other shells (e.g., Bash) by dynamically detecting shells in `install.sh` and `uninstall.sh`